 Short Nosed Tree Frog

-The following photographs illustrate different stages in an amphibian life cycle.
-Here are two mating Short Nosed Tree Frogs (Dendropsophus brevifrons).
-These frogs live in the trees and similarly to many frogs likes to come out at night.
+Short Nosed Tree Frogs (Dendropsophus brevifrons) live in the trees and similarly to many frogs likes to come out at night.
 After mating, the female lays eggs on leaves above water.
-The tadpoles then simply fall off the leaf into the water when they emerge.
+The tadpoles then simply fall into the water when they emerge.

 A different strategy of rearing offspring, these poison dart frogs don’t just let their tadpoles drop into water, but instead show a bit of parental care.
 They carry each tadpole individually up trees and let them go in epiphytic plants that collect water, often bromeliads, which contain pools of water home to different invertebrates the tadpole eats.

-This strange looking amphibian is an intermediate stage between a tadpole and frog.
+After the tadpole stage, they then move through an intermediate form between a tadpole and frog.
 The tadpole has grown legs and left the water adapting to life on land, but it still has a large tail remnant.
 The tail is slowly absorbed back into the body and the tadpole gets wider and more frog-like.

-This is the final stage of a tadpole becoming a frog.
-The tadpole now has color and resembles a frog in all aspects apart from a small tail stub that hasn’t been completely absorbed.
-The frog blends in well with the leaf it’s sitting on as a way of avoiding predators.
+The final stage of a tadpole becoming a frog is when the tadpole has color and resembles a frog in all aspects, apart from a small tail stub that hasn’t been completely absorbed.
+After this, the frogs resemble the icons of the Amazon that we all know and love ready to begin the cycle again.